ddewaele/GoogleMapsV2WithActionBarSherlock/GoogleMapsV2WithActionBarSherlock/Part2.md

 ### Introduction

 In this article, I'll show you some simple ways of dealing with Markers on your map.
-Markers have finally become first class citizens in the Google Maps for Android v2 API.
+[Markers][0] have finally become first class citizens in the Google Maps for Android v2 API.
 Gone are the days where you need to work with low-level overlays and overlay items to get a simple marker on the Map.
 As of v2, we finally have `Marker` objects and an `addMarkerToMap` method on the map, so let's see what we can do with it...

 But first we're going to take a little side-track.